Bobbin lace: Origin

 A will of 1493 by the Milanese Sforza family mentions lace created with twelve bobbins.
-There are two books that represent the early known pattern descriptions for bobbin lace, Le Pompe from Venice and Nüw Modelbuch from Zürich.
+There are two books that represent the earliest known pattern descriptions for bobbin lace, Le Pompe from Venice and Nüw Modelbuch from Zürich.
 Patterns from Nüw Modelbuch can be examined with commentary, working diagrams, and completed examples to understand the styles.
 Other popular lace pattern books were produced by Isabella Parasole, which included patterns for reticella, needle lace and bobbin lace designs.
 Other pattern books of this period include Cesare Vecellio and Bartolomeo Danieli.

 Bobbin lace evolved from passementerie or braid-making in 16th-century Italy.
 Genoa was famous for its braids, hence it is not surprising to find bobbin lace developed in the city.
 It traveled along with the Spanish troops through Europe.
 Coarse passements of gold and silver-wrapped threads or colored silks gradually became finer, and later bleached linen yarn was used to make both braids and edgings.

 The making of bobbin lace was easier to learn than the elaborate cutwork of the 16th century, and the tools and materials for making linen bobbin lace were inexpensive.
 There was a ready market for bobbin lace of all qualities, and women throughout Europe soon took up the craft which earned a better income than spinning, sewing, weaving or other home-based textile arts.
 Bobbin lace-making was established in charity schools, almshouses, and convents.

-In the 17th century, the textile centers of Flanders and Normandy eclipsed Italy as the premiere sources for fine bobbin lace, but until the Industrial Revolution and the coming of mechanization hand-lacemaking continued to be practiced throughout Europe, suffering only in those periods of simplicity when lace itself fell out of fashion.
+In the 17th century, the textile centers of Flanders and Normandy eclipsed Italy as the premier sources for fine bobbin lace, but until the Industrial Revolution and the coming of mechanization hand-lacemaking continued to be practiced throughout Europe, suffering only in those periods of simplicity when lace itself fell out of fashion.

-Some skilled lace makers work to re-create older lace patterns based on the period portraiture and extant lace samples.
+Some skilled lace makers work to re-create older lace patterns based on period portraiture and extant lace samples.
 On paintings that have sufficient detail, entire pieces can be reconstructed by lacemakers who understand the early structural techniques and details.